 The mandate was clear.
 Create a map representing the Innu world view, both old and new — including names for more contemporary places that didn’t exist in the traditional Innu world.
 It also meant no boundaries or borders.
 And it meant tapping into the vast knowledge banks of the community’s Elders.

-“We took all of these huge maps and plastered them all over the wall,” said Ashani.
+“We took all of these huge maps and plastered them all over the wall,” said Ashini.
 “We asked people, especially Elders, about where they had been previously and what were the names of the places they recalled, and what animals they saw there.”

 The painting process itself was no small feat.
-Ashani had to distill all the information from the interviews into a list of places and animals that should be included.
+Ashini had to distill all the information from the interviews into a list of places and animals that should be included.
 She then began sketching rough drafts, before moving on to the lengthy process of painting and drying, building up layers of watercolour paint to create realistic final paintings.

 Once the map was ready, the schools invited Elders into the classroom to talk the kids through the map.
 They described the place names and animals and shared their memories of their own visits to the different places.